Microsoft Admin Center: Billing Experience

 Static invoice

-Serving as a snapshot of the billing information at the time it is generated, the static invoice is vital for legal and tax needs and provides a high-level overview of
+Serving as a snapshot of the billing information at the time it is generated, the static invoice is vital for legal and tax needs and provides a high-level overview of the charges.

 Interactive Invoice